U.S. court dismisses case against Turkey's Halkbank by victims of Iran-linked attacks

 ISTANBUL (Reuters) - A U.S. judge on Tuesday agreed to dismiss a case against Turkish state lender Halkbank filed by victims of attacks by groups linked to Iran, on the condition that the sides reach an agreement to carry on with the case in Turkey.

-Halkbank has been at the centre of a major dispute between Ankara and Washington.
-It was indicted in a separate case in New York in 2019, accused of helping Iran evade American sanctions.
+A separate trial against Halkbank, in which it is accused of helping Iran evade U.S. sanctions, has been at the centre of a major dispute between Ankara and Washington.

+An appeals court has granted a stay of proceedings in the case pending a review of the lender’s appeal.

 U.S. District Judge Denise Cote agreed to dismiss the case brought against Halkbank by 876 plaintiffs who were victims or related to victim of “an overseas terrorist attack committed by a group linked to Iran.”

-The court accepted Halkbank’s request that the case be dismissed, saying the case could be handled by a court in Turkey.
+The court accepted Halkbank’s request that the case be dismissed, saying it could be handled by a court in Turkey.

 It ordered the sides to submit an agreement by March 2 to litigate the case in Turkey.

+Halkbank said in a statement acknowledging the dismissal of the second case that it had also appealed the main case.

+The criminal case against the bank is “on hold” pending an appeal for the case to be dropped based on the Foreign Sovereign Immunities Act, the bank said.

-In the main case against Halkbank, U.S. prosecutors accused the lender of using money service providers and front companies in Iran, Turkey and the United Arab Emirates to evade sanctions on Tehran, enabling oil and gas revenue to be spent on gold and facilitating sham food and medicine purchases.
+In the main case against Halkbank, U.S. prosecutors accused it of using money service providers and front companies in Iran, Turkey and the United Arab Emirates to evade sanctions on Tehran, enabling oil and gas revenue to be spent on gold and facilitating sham food and medicine purchases.

 Halkbank has pleaded not guilty to bank fraud, money laundering and conspiracy charges brought in 2019.